St. Lucia: Simply Beautiful

 The square is nestled between Castries Central Library and the Minor Basilica of the Immaculate Conception, more often called The Cathedral.
 Construction took the better part of a century to complete because of the intricate, ornate depictions on the walls.

 Just south of Castries, Morne Fortune overlooks the city of Castries and the coastline.
 The name may translate to “Hill of Good Luck,” but history has proved this site is anything but lucky.
 The Morne, as it’s known to locals, was the site of many battles between the French and the British.
-These days, visitors can tour the former battleground, which hosts a military cemetery; the Inniskilling Monument, an homage to a 1796 battle; and the remains of Fort Charlotte, now the Sir Arthur Lewis Community College.
+Visitors can tour the former battleground, which hosts a military cemetery; the Inniskilling Monument, an homage to a 1796 battle; and the remains of Fort Charlotte, now the Sir Arthur Lewis Community College.
 The impressive Victorian-style building, Government House, serves as the official residence of St. Lucia’s governor-general.
 The panoramic views are stellar from the Morne, so bring a camera.

 Within the Piton World Heritage Site, the 113-acre Sulphur Springs Park is a geological playground and home to what’s billed as the world’s only drive-in volcano.
 The road leads into the seven-acre remnant of a volcanic crater that last erupted in 1766, which is where a walking tour through bubbling springs begins.
 The waters flowing throughout the park are touted for reducing stress and alleviating certain skin ailments.